bloominstituteoftechnology/Intro-Python-I/README.md

 # Intro to Python I

+_Note: This project spans two modules (modules 1 and 2).
+You should roughly try to finish the first half of the problems during module 1 and the second half of the problems during module 2._

 It's time to learn a new language!
 Python!

 Python is a popular, easy-to-use programming language that has significant